a-synchronous/rubico/README.md

 ])
 ```

-For advanced asynchronous use cases, check out the property functions on some of the operators like `map`, e.g.
+For advanced asynchronous use cases, some of the methods have property functions that have different asynchronous behavior, e.g.
  * `map` - apply a mapper function concurrently
  * `map.pool` - apply a mapper function concurrently with a concurrency limit
  * `map.series` - apply a mapper function serially

-For more advanced functions, please visit `rubico/x`.
+For more functions beyond the core methods, please visit `rubico/x`.
 You can find the full documentation at [rubico.land/docs](https://rubico.land/docs).

 # Contributing
 Your feedback and contributions are welcome.
 If you have a suggestion, please raise an issue.
 Prior to that, please search through the issues first in case your suggestion has been made already.
 If you decide to work on an issue, or feel like taking initiative and contributing anything at all, feel free to create a pull request and I will get back to you shortly.